Find out how Coach Gaskins breaks down his hard corner techniques to build physical corners from snap to incompletion.

 Gallaudet University (DC)

-Insiders Members: Click here to login and read the full-length version of this report including game film.
+Insiders Members: Login here to access the full-length version of this report.

 Our secondary and linebackers are taught to play physically in pass defense.
 Physical play does not begin when the ball is in the hands of the receiver, it begins at the line of scrimmage.
 Our version of the Cover 2, our most successful coverage this season in terms of interceptions this season, has placed a premium on putting hands on receivers and tight ends.
 "Hands-on" has become a common phase in the secondary in our Cover 2 look, particularly with the cornerbacks.
 Our philosophy centers on the idea that a quarterback has approximately 2-3 seconds to make a decision in the pocket before reverting to either a "scramble drill", sack, or hurried throw.
 By having our cornerbacks and outside linebackers re-routing receivers, it will disrupt the timing of the quarterback and receiver.
 Our ultimate goal is to cause turnovers by forcing the quarterback to make the most difficult throw or settling for the last read in his progression.